Network Control Protocol (ARPANET): History

 On the ARPANET, the protocols in the physical layer, the data link layer, and the network layer used within the network were implemented on separate Interface Message Processors (IMPs).
 The host usually connected to an IMP using another kind of interface, with different physical, data link, and network layer specifications.
 The IMP's capabilities were specified by the Host/IMP Protocol in BBN Report 1822, which was written by Bob Kahn.

 Under the auspices of Leonard Kleinrock at University of California Los Angeles (UCLA), Stephen D. Crocker, then a graduate student in computer science at UCLA, formed and led the Network Working Group (NWG).
 Working with Jon Postel and others, they designed a host-to-host protocol, known as the Network Control Program, which was developed in the ARPANET's earliest RFC documents in 1969 after a series of meetings on the topic with engineers from UCLA, University of Utah, and SRI.
 (Note: Crocker said "NCP" later came to be used as the name for the protocol, but it originally meant the program within the operating system that managed connections.
 The protocol itself was known blandly only as the host-host protocol.')
 Crocker said "While much of the development proceeded according to a grand plan, the design of the protocols and the creation of the RFCs was largely accidental."
 (Note: RFCs began as informal technical notes, "requests for comments", of the Networking Working Group (NWG).)
-After approval by Barry Wessler at ARPA, who had ordered certain more exotic elements to be dropped, it was finalized in in early 1970, and deployed to all nodes on the ARPANET in December 15, 1970.
+After approval by Barry Wessler at ARPA, who had ordered certain more exotic elements to be dropped, it was finalized in in early 1970, and deployed to all nodes on the ARPANET on December 15, 1970.

 NCP codified the ARPANET network interface, making it easier to establish, and enabling more sites to join the network.
 It provided connections and flow control between processes running on different ARPANET host computers.
 Application services, such as remote login and file transfer, would be built on top of NCP, using it to handle connections to other host computers.
 Other participants in the NWG developed these application-level protocols, TELNET and FTP.
 (Note: The NPL team also envisaged the need for levels of data transmission in 1968.
 Both were early examples of the protocol layering concept incorporated in the OSI model.)

 Since lower protocol layers were provided by the IMP-host interface, NCP essentially provided a transport layer consisting of the ARPANET Host-to-Host Protocol (AHHP) and the Initial Connection Protocol (ICP).
 AHHP defined procedures to transmit a unidirectional, flow-controlled data stream between two hosts.
 The ICP defined the procedure for establishing a bidirectional pair of such streams between a pair of host processes.
 Application protocols (e.g., FTP) accessed network services through an interface to the top layer of NCP — a forerunner to the Berkeley sockets interface.